 Pending warehouse locations are locations that were created by the Location Generator in a deferred status.
 These records are created in a deferred status when you want to review and modify location information before updating the permanent Location Table.

-Periodic processes are jobs consisting of one or more periodic functions that run on a daily, weekly, monthly, or yearly basis.
+Periodic processes are jobs consisting of one or more periodic functions that run on a daily, weekly, monthly or yearly basis.

-Permanent shipping addresses are address that are kept on file for the sold-to customer.
+Permanent shipping addresses are address that are kept on file for the customer.
 An example of a ship-to address would be the customer's work address.
-The system adds a separate record to the Ship-to Customer table for this shipping address under the customer number.
+The system adds a separate record to the Ship-to Customer file for this shipping address under the customer number.
 You can define up to 999 permanent shipping addresses for one customer.

 Physical stored value cards are physical cards that you can stock in a warehouse or retail location.
 Physical stored value cards are reserved on an order based on available inventory and printed on a separate pick slip from the other items on the order.
-You must assign a number to the physical card before the card can be billed.
+You must assign a number to the physical card by pick control number before the card can be billed.
 Once the card receives an approved activation from the service bureau, the system delivers the physical card to the recipient card holder on the order.
 In addition, an email may be sent to the recipient card holder, notifying the customer that the physical card is in the process of being delivered.

 Price tickets are labels you attach to items that you wish to transfer to a retail store.
 The ticket contains information such as the item number and SKU, retail price and outlet price.
-A barcode prints on each label so you can scan the label information automatically into your system.
+A barcode is defined on each label so you can scan the label information automatically into your system.